 by Jason Reynolds, African American (7th grade and up)

 15-year-old Will's brother Shawn has been murdered.
 Will believes that he knows who did it.
 With the three rules of his neighborhood (No Snitching.
 No Crying.
-Revenge.) in mind, Will takes an spectral-filled elevator ride down the 7 flights of his building, with a gun tucked in his waist band.
+Revenge.) in mind, Will takes a spectral-filled elevator ride down the 7 flights of his building, with a gun tucked in his waistband.
 On each floor - the elevator door opens and lets in someone from Will and Shawn's past - all victims of violent crimes.
-Readers can't help but hold our breaths on Will's journey documented in breathtakingly powerful free verses.
-What will be Will's choice when he hits ground floor and the elevator door opens for the last time?
+Readers can't help but hold their breaths on Will's journey documented in breathtakingly powerful free verses.
+What will be Will's choice when he hits the ground floor and the elevator door opens for the last time?
 National Book Award short-listed, Newbery Honor, Coretta Scott King honor.

 Piecing Me Together